 Genetic differences in resistance or tolerance to Varroa mites are known to occur among honey bees subspecies and some commercial strains.
 A number of behavioral or physiological mechanisms appear to be involved in the resistance, including "Varroa sensitive hygiene," in which mite-infested cells are opened and cleaned out by the worker bees.

-Resistance to some mite-control chemicals has been reported (including fluvalinate and coumaphos) and beekeepers should evaluate mite levels before and after treatment to ascertain that the products used are providing effective control (see monitoring above).
+Resistance to some mite-control chemicals has been reported (including fluvalinate (Apistan) and coumaphos (CheckMite+)) and beekeepers should evaluate mite levels before and after treatment to ascertain that the products used are providing effective control (see monitoring above).

 - amitraz (Apivar)-Currently available in a strip formulation and approved for use in all states.

-- hop beta-acids (HopGuard II)-Derived from the hop plant and labeled for use even during the honey flow.
-Currently available with full Section 3 registration.
+- hop beta-acids (HopGuard 3)-Derived from the hop plant and labeled for use even during the nectar flow.
 Most effective during times with little or no brood present.

 For more information: